Head-on collision and merging entropy of black holes: reconsideration of Hawking's inequality: Energy ratio of gravitational radiation with merging entropy

 If two black holes are close to each other and their common crease set is shorter than $l_m=\pi (M_1+M_2)=2\pi M_1$, there would be a hoop surrounding the two black holes in a shape of connected two half circle (see Fig.\ref{fig:hc}) and with length $\pi (2M_1)+\pi (2M_1)+2l_m =8\pi M_1=4\pi (M_1+ M_2)$, which is the length of initial total mass $(M_1+M_2)$ multiplied by $4\pi$.
 On a spatial hypersurface containing the crease set, the hoop conjecture implies that a common black hole horizon containing both two colliding black holes will have already existed.
 Since this is not appropriate for initial condition for black holes to collide, we conclude $l>l_{min}=2\pi M_1$ for the high-energy black hole coalescence.

 Hence, we evaluate the length of the crease set by $l=2\pi M_1$ for maximally boosted black hole collision.
-The energy rate $x=E/2M_1$ is given by the area theorem (\ref{eqn:ie1}) as
+The energy ratio $x=E/2M_1$ is given by the area theorem (\ref{eqn:ie1}) and $\alpha=1/\pi$ as

 This upper bound is fairly close to an already given value 0.14 of high-energy limit in the numerical work\cite{HC} extrapolated by ZFL-PP calculation\cite{ZFL}\cite{PP} and the prediction of linear perturbation 0.16 by D'Eath and Payne in Ref.\cite{DP}.

-The area difference $\Delta A$ from the merging entropy $\Delta S$ explains not only the numerical result of low-energy collision but also the independent result of numerical simulation for high-energy collision.
-That implies the dynamical effect of collision is always represented by this entropy increase of merging effect.
+The fact that the area difference $\Delta A$ from the merging entropy $\Delta S$ explains simultaneously the numerical results of low-energy collision and the independent result of numerical simulation for high-energy collision by an appropriate choice of the numerical factor $\alpha$ implies one would be able to complete consistent discussion using the merging entropy.
+From that, we might conclude that the dynamical effect of collision is always represented by this entropy increase of merging process.

 Furthermore we investigate $\gamma$-factor dependence in small $\beta$ limit by the Lorentz contraction of the crease set.
-From inequality (\ref{eqn:ie1}) and $l=l_{max}/\gamma=2\pi M_{tot}/\gamma$, the energy rate is bounded by
+From inequality (\ref{eqn:ie1}) and $l=l_{max}/\gamma=2\pi M_{tot}/\gamma$, the energy ratio is bounded by

-Though there is no correspondence to the formula of ZFL-PP approximation in Ref.\cite{ZFL}\cite{PP}, that may agree with the numerical results in the range around small $\beta$ within a statistical accuracy.
-On the other hand, $\gamma$-dependence in the large $\gamma$ limit is hard to estimate since the length of the crease set should be saturated at $l=2\pi M_1$ by above intuitive discussion.
+There is no correspondence to the formula of ZFL-PP approximation in Ref.\cite{ZFL}\cite{PP}.
+Especially the $\beta^2$ dependence is also not reported by the numerical result.
+Probably, that will be caused by $\gamma$-dependence in the large $\gamma$ limit, which is hard to estimate since the length of the crease set should be saturated at $l=2\pi M_1$ by above intuitive discussion.